Helpful Hints About a Free Consultation with a Personal Injury Law Firm

 The following are some of the pieces of information about your personal injury accident that you should have a record of:

 - What exactly happened before, during, and after the incident

 - Witnesses and what was said

-- What you experienced and felt
+- What you experienced during and after the accident

 - Type and extent of your injuries (both physical and mental)

 - Any medical treatment you receive and any

 - The effect of your injuries on your work, social, and personal life